On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Some further remarks

 By Lemma \ref{mu and rank} and Proposition \ref{torsion H2}, it suffices to show that We first consider the case when there exists a prime of $F$ above $p$ which splits completely in $F_\infty/F$.
 Then writing $F^{(1)}_n$ for the intermediate subfield of $F^{(1)}_\infty/F^{(1)}$ fixed by $(p^n\Zp)^d$, it follows from Lemma \ref{mod p H2} that

 which in turn implies that

 by Proposition \ref{Perbet thm} and taking Proposition \ref{torsion H2} into account.
-Now, suppose that every prime of $F^{(1)}$ above $p$ do not split completely in $F_\infty/F$.
-Then the decomposition group of $\Gal(F^{(1)}_{\infty}/F^{(1)})$ at each prime of $F^{(1)}$ above $p$ has dimension $\geq 1$.
-By \cite[Theorem 5.4]{Jannsen89}, we have an exact sequence
+Now, suppose that every prime of $F^{(1)}$ above $p$ does not split completely in $F_\infty/F$.
+Then the decomposition group of $\Gal(F^{(1)}_{\infty}/F^{(1)})$ at each prime $v$ of $F^{(1)}$ above $p$, which we denote by $G_v$, has dimension $\geq 1$.
+It follows from \cite[Theorem 5.4]{Jannsen89} that there is an exact sequence